 5 Things You Should Not Overlook on Your Apartment Search

-Upon receiving your housing voucher, you are then responsible for finding a suitable apartment or other type of housing that meets Section 8 requirements.
-As a housing voucher recipient, you might be relieved to know that you are not limited to subsidized housing projects.
-You will be advised of what size unit you should be looking for based on your family size and composition.
+Upon receiving your housing voucher, you're responsible for finding a suitable apartment or other type of housing that meets Section 8 requirements.
+You'll be advised of what size unit you should be looking for based on your family size and composition.

 Once you find a place, the landlord or property owner must agree to let you rent under the program’s terms and conditions.
 The housing unit must also meet minimum health and safety standards that are set by your local PHA.
 The unit will be inspected, and the rent amount requested must be deemed “reasonable.”

-Once you are officially enrolled into the program, the PHA will pay the landlord a housing subsidy on your behalf.
-You will then be responsible for the difference between the actual rent and the subsidy amount.
+Once you're officially enrolled and moved in, the PHA will pay the landlord a housing subsidy on your behalf.
+You're responsible for the difference between the actual rent and the subsidy amount.

-Please note that the actual calculation of the final amount you’ll pay is much more complex than what we’ve shown here.
-The amount you’ll pay out of pocket will be determined by a number of different factors including but not limited to:
+Please note that the actual calculation of the final amount you’ll pay is much more complex than what we've shown here.
+The amount you’ll pay out of pocket is determined by a number of different factors including but not limited to: